 Mourning Dove Mama

-"I found this pretty mama mourning dove in my neighbor's tree.
-She was very patient and let me photograph her a couple of different times," says Sherry Cole.
-"Unfortunately, she didn't stay around and there weren't any babies.
-We have a lot of doves and I really enjoy them at my feeders."
-Check out 8 different kinds of bird nests and how to spot them.
+“I found this pretty mama mourning dove in my neighbor’s tree.
+She was very patient and let me photograph her a couple of different times,” says Sherry Cole.
+“Unfortunately, she didn’t stay around and there weren’t any baby mourning doves.
+We have a lot of doves and I really enjoy them at my feeders.”
+Check out different kinds of bird nests and how to spot them.

 “Meet Mr. and Mrs. mourning dove.
 I captured this image during the spring time breeding season.
 They were busy getting to know each other,” says Lisa Mason.

 “It was late afternoon on a late summer day, when I looked out my living room window to see a mourning dove perched on the tree just outside the window,” says Patricia Welch.
 “The light filtering down on the bird was just gorgeous so I grabbed my camera and quietly headed out my back door and took the shot.
 I find mourning doves to be such beautiful, peaceful creatures and this heavenly light just accentuated that for me.”